 Is snoring, jaw pain, or chronic dry mouth bothering you?
 Your dentist might be able to help!
 Think beyond your teeth the next time you have a dental checkup.

-Amid the COVID-19 pandemic, many people are wondering if it's safe to resume regular dental checkups.
-Talk with your doctor or dentist to assess your personal risk and comfort level.
+Amid the COVID-19 pandemic, many people may have put off regular dental checkups.
+If you're concerned, talk with your doctor or dentist to assess your personal risk and comfort level.
 If you decide routine dental care is the right option for you at this time, consider the following to keep your visit as safe as possible:

 - Complete any necessary paperwork ahead of time online or through the phone to minimize time in the office.

-- Wear a face mask while in the waiting room or shared spaces, and thoroughly wash your hands before and after the appointment.
+- If required by your dentist office or if it makes you feel more comfortable, wear a face mask while in the waiting room or shared spaces.
+It's also important to thoroughly wash your hands before and after the appointment.

 Dental insurance can help you save on necessary dental care

 Do you have dental insurance?
 Do you know what your dental coverage looks like, if you do?
 If not, now is a great time to check in!
-Talk with your employer or insurance agent, and check out Wellmark's dental insurance options Opens New Window that may be available to you.
+Talk with your employer or insurance agent Opens New Window, and check out Wellmark's dental insurance options Opens New Window that may be available to you.